Live Healthy Fairfax

 • Healthy Environment and Active Living: Improving the community environment to support active living and good health for all.

-Awards will be presented at an upcoming PFHF Meeting.
+Awards will be presented at a PFHF Meeting in 2025.
 Award recipients will also be recognized on the county website and in the PFHF Newsletter.

-1. Nominees can be individuals, businesses, nonprofit and faith-based organizations, government agencies, schools and other educational organizations.
+1. Nominees can be individuals, businesses, nonprofit and faith-based organizations, government programs/agencies, schools and other educational organizations.

 2. All nominees must be nominated for actions that impact the health of individuals and/or populations in the Fairfax Health District.
 The Fairfax Health District is defined as Fairfax County (including the incorporated towns of Clifton, Herndon and Vienna), Fairfax City, and the City of Falls Church.